 How to Prove Pain and Suffering to the Jury

 To prove pain and suffering, you can show the jury photos of your injuries.
 You can talk about the way that your injuries have changed your life.
 You may have friends and family testify to how you were before the injury.

 A doctor may be able to tell the jury how your injuries are likely to cause pain.
 The jury is going to look for you to present clear and consistent evidence of your physical and emotional suffering because of your personal injury.

 Your legal team can help you gather evidence of your pain and suffering.
 Substantial proof of your physical and emotional injuries can help you negotiate a favorable resolution with the other side and any associated insurance companies before your trial date arrives.

-Adam S. Kutner & Associates can help you evaluate your case and take the right steps to build your case and work towards fair compensation for your pain and suffering.
+Adam S. Kutner Accident & Injury Attorneys can help you evaluate your case and take the right steps to build your case and work towards fair compensation for your pain and suffering.
 Although the process may be overwhelming, a qualified attorney has the experience to get you the compensation for all damages that may apply in your case.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.